mursalinmirme/circus-festivity/README.md

 <br>
 ➎ Slider and scroll effect: I have used react slick slider in my project inside the banner and showing show cards. after every 3 seconds it will sliding continuesly.
 Also I have use AOS animation scroll packege in my priject.
 Which will give a user fantasy.
 When the user scrolling the AOS animation will work.
 <br>
-<b>Technologies:</b> React, Node.js, express.js, MongoDB, Firebase, Tailwind
+<b>Technologies:</b> React, Node.js, express.js, MongoDB, Firebase, Tailwind, AOS - animation